A Walkable Downtown Community

 A New Home for Borough Services

-The proposed municipal complex will house Catasauqua’s fire department, police department, and borough offices.
-This building will occupy the corner of Front and Bridge Streets at the gateway to the Iron Works site.
+The new municipal complex will houses Catasauqua’s fire department, police department, and borough offices.
+This building is located at the corner of Front and Bridge Streets at the gateway to the Iron Works site.
 It’s prominent location serves as the borough’s new public face, showing not only the borough’s commitment to its residents and downtown district but to the future of this project.

 The Canal As A Connection